ArupAus/lunchtimepython/Session0/session_0_problems.md

 ## A little theory
-It is usefule to distinguish between values and operators that act on values.
+It is useful to distinguish between values and operators that act on values.
 Which of the following are operators and which are values?

 ```py
 *